-Employers must make reasonable adjustments to make sure disabled workers are not seriously disadvantaged when doing their jobs.
+Employers must make reasonable adjustments to make sure workers with disabilities, or physical or mental health conditions, are not substantially disadvantaged when doing their jobs.

-- doing things another way - eg allowing someone with social anxiety disorder to have their own desk instead of hot-desking
+- doing things another way, such as allowing someone with social anxiety disorder to have their own desk instead of hot-desking

-- making physical changes - eg installing a ramp for a wheelchair user or an audio-visual fire alarm for a deaf person
+- making physical changes to the workplace, like installing a ramp for a wheelchair user or an audio-visual fire alarm for a deaf person

-- letting a disabled person work somewhere else - eg on the ground floor for a wheelchair user
+- letting a disabled person work somewhere else, such as on the ground floor for a wheelchair user

-- changing their equipment - eg providing a special keyboard if they have arthritis
+- changing their equipment, for instance providing a special keyboard if they have arthritis

-- allowing employees who become disabled to make a phased return to work - eg working flexible hours or part-time
+- allowing employees who become disabled to make a phased return to work, including flexible hours or part-time working